 Since most restaurants can only offer patio service right now, why not make it the best it can be?
 Now is the time to fix any problems and make it as good as your indoor service.
 A good patio service is an extension of your restaurant as a whole, and you should pay as much attention to it as you do to your indoor dining.

-Make your patio look friendly.
+Make your patio look friendly

-COVID-19 has put some limits on heated patio lunch Queen St. west, which can be a little discouraging for people who are trying to make the place feel warm and inviting.
+COVID-19 has put some limits on heated patio lunch at Queen St. west, which can be a little discouraging for people who are trying to make the place feel warm and inviting.
 With tables 6 feet apart and parties of no more than 6 people, it can feel like you’re swimming against the current.

 Seats that are comfortable

-We’ve all sat in chairs on a patio that were too hard or too soft.
+We’ve all sat in chairs on a patio that was too hard or too soft.
 And you probably wanted to leave as soon as your first round of drinks was over.
 Who wants to sit in a chair that hurts for an hour or two?

 Think about the weather